All articles

 Taste local tipples

-Explore Canberra’s burgeoning bar scene with an afternoon spent sipping and sampling through some of the region’s award-winning wineries and boutique producers.
-Visit two cellar doors to try a selection of cool-climate wines and continue on for tastings and tours at a gin distillery and artisan chocolate producer – the perfect end to a delicious day.
+Discover Canberra’s burgeoning bar scene with an afternoon spent sipping and sampling through some of the region’s award-winning wineries and boutique producers.
+Visit four to six exceptional cellar doors to try a selection of cool-climate wines while soaking up the countryside views en route.